GiuliaSare/Human-Action-Recognition/README.md

 The **HMDB51 dataset** includes a diverse range of human actions.
 Each action category consists of multiple video clips showcasing different instances of the action being performed.
 For more details, visit the [HMDB51 dataset page](https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/).

-### Project Structure

-#### Data Loading and Visualization

-The dataset was downloaded manually and decompressed.
-We created a copy of the directory containing the videos and removed all videos from that copy that did not belong to the seven classes of interest.

-#### Dataset Preprocessing

-We performed several preprocessing steps:

-- Extracting and resizing frames from the videos.
-- Normalizing the frames to have pixel values in the range [0, 1].
-- Ensuring each video has a consistent number of frames.

-#### Model Development

-##### 3D CNN Approach

-We implemented a **3D Convolutional Neural Network (CNN)** to process the spatiotemporal data from the video frames.
-The architecture includes multiple convolutional layers followed by max-pooling and dropout layers, a flattening layer, and dense layers.

-##### LRCN Approach

-We also implemented a **Long-term Recurrent Convolutional Network (LRCN)** which combines CNN and LSTM layers.
-The CNN layers extract spatial features from the frames, and the LSTM layers handle the temporal sequence modeling.

-### Evaluation

-We evaluated the trained models using **accuracy** and **loss** metrics.
-Due to computational constraints, we focused on achieving a balanced and well-structured approach rather than optimizing for maximum performance.

-### Results

-The models were able to classify the seven actions with varying degrees of accuracy.
-We provide visualizations of the training and validation loss and accuracy, as well as confusion matrices to illustrate the performance.

-### Conclusion

-This project demonstrates the process of developing neural networks for video classification under computational constraints.
-While the models achieved reasonable performance, there is room for improvement with more computational resources and further experimentation.

 ### References

 - [HMDB: A Large Human Motion Database](https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/)